-At the end of the reference period, the sustainable investments contributed to the Environmental and Social objectives below:
+Although this Subfund did not target any minimum proportion of sustainable investment, at the end of the reference period, the sustainable investments contributed to the following Environmental objectives:

-- Investments that generated at least 50% of their revenues from products and services that contributed to an environmental objective (e.g. alternative energy, carbon & energy efficiency, green building, sustainable water, pollution prevention, sustainable agriculture etc.) - Investments that generated at least 50% of their revenues from products and services that contributed to a social objective (e.g. nutrition, disease treatments, sanitation, affordable real estate, SME finance, education, connectivity etc.). - Investments that have an approved commitment to science-based emission targets and an average reduction in carbon emissions intensity of 7% over the last three years.
+- Investments that generated at least 50% of their revenues from products and services that contributed to an environmental objective (e.g. alternative energy, carbon & energy efficiency, green building, sustainable water, pollution prevention, sustainable agriculture etc.) - Investments in securities whose proceeds pursue a predefined environmental or social objective (e.g. green bonds) - Investments that have an approved commitment to science-based emission targets and an average reduction in carbon emissions intensity of 7% over the last three years - Investments that cumulatively generated at least 50% of their revenues from products and services that contributed to an environmental or social objective (the investments were allocated to the respective objective that contributed the higher share of revenue)